pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

 1. We first determine the type of Scan, and here we will classify the Scan into three types

    - Scan on Index first, then on Table, called IndexScan.

    - Scan only for Index, called CoveringIndexScan.

    - Scan for Table only, called TableScan.

-   For Scan type CoveringIndexScan and IndexScan set isIndexScan to true.
+   For Scan type, CoveringIndexScan and IndexScan set `isIndexScan` to true.

    ```java
     switch (getIndexScanType()) {